erik/holepunch/README.md

 `--command`.

 By default, `holepunch` will refuse to remove rules that existed before it was run.
 This can be toggled with the `--remove-existing` flag.
+Holepunch will only remove rules that match the provided arguments.
+Eg source, port, protocol and description must all match or the rule will not be removed.

 ## Installation